 PhD, Postdoc, and Professor Salaries in the Netherlands

 Salaries at Dutch universities are set at the national level and listed in the Collective Labour Agreement of Dutch Universities (CAO-NU).
 An academic’s place on the salary scale is determined by their position, qualifications, and experience.
+The salaries listed in this article are pre-tax.
 Dutch salaries are supplemented by an 8% holiday allowance (paid in May or June) and an 8.3% end-of-year allowance (paid in December).
 Income tax is high—either 36.5% or 52%—however foreign academics are often eligible for the 30% scheme which allows them to receive the first 30% of their salary tax-free.

 A PhD student in the Netherlands is called a promovendus.
 A Dutch PhD takes four to six years to complete.
 As PhD candidates are seen as employees rather than students and usually hold the position of Assistant-in-Opleiding (AiO) or Onderzoeker-in-Opleiding (OiO).

 A PhD student earns €2,222 to €2,840 per month (P scale).